 Female Science Talents: Breaking the Barriers for Women in Science

 The Bayer Foundation has proudly been a founding partner of the Female Science Talents program, an initiative led by the Falling Walls Foundation to promote women with exceptional talents in science.
+The Female Science Talents program aims at increasing the visibility of female scientists and helping them achieve a personal career breakthrough within one year.
 At the end of May, the Bayer Foundation took part in the Intensive Track Spring Gathering in Berlin, where we had the opportunity to engage with remarkable panelists and female leaders from academia, industry, and foreign policy.

 This gathering marked the second edition of the Female Science Talents International Spring Gathering, a special event that brought together 20 exceptionally talented female scientists from around the world, including Australia, Germany, the USA, Portugal, and other countries.
 Talented female scientists came together to make a positive impact on the world by sharing their invaluable experiences and contributions to science, business, and society.

 Zarifa Mamedova, Head of Female Science Talents Program